 Gluten-free Apple Cake Recipe:

+This gluten-free apple cake is delicious with a dusting of powdered sugar.
+You can also serve with homemade whipped cream or ice cream.
 This has been tested successfully several times with gfJules flour blend, several times with Gluten Free Mama's flour blend, and also with King Arthur Measure for Measure. *If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.
 I've made this gluten-free apple cake dairy-free with coconut oil with great results.
 I've also made this cake using melted butter with great results.
 Feel free to use whichever works better with your allergens/intolerances.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 This has been tested successfully several times with gfJules flour blend, several times with Gluten Free Mama's flour blend, and also with King Arthur Measure for Measure.